sqlxpert/backup-events-aws/README.md

       ID.

- 3. Switch to your main region, that is, the region where most of your resources (housed in another account) are.
+ 3. Switch to your main region, that is, the region where most of your resources (housed in a different account) are.

     - Your main region will double as the _alternate_ for your backup region.